-Inhaled GM-CSF in CAP-associated ARDS: Systematic analyses of GM-CSF-induced anti-viral signatures in alveolar and circulating innate immune cells from patients with viral pneumonia included in the GI-HOPE study
+Inhaled GM-CSF in CAP-associated ARDS: Analyses of GM-CSF-induced regenerative signatures in the alveolar compartment from patients with viral pneumonia included in the GI-HOPE study

 GM-CSF (granulocyte/macrophage colony-stimulating factor) was found to be highly protective in pre-clinical models of pneumonia-associated lung injury including viral infection.
 GM-CSF is a key activator of alveolar macrophage and dendritic cell function in the infected alveolar compartment, as it significantly improves gram-positive and gram-negative bacterial clearance and antiviral functions in mice.
 Moreover, there is first evidence of a beneficial effect of inhaled GM-CSF in patients with severe pneumonia/ARDS.
 Of note, the presence of a “healthy” microbiome was recently found to be crucial for triggering endogenous alveolar GM-CSF release for activation of alveolar macrophage antimicrobial/antiviral functions.
 Our recent findings suggest that, beyond its important function in macrophage activation, endogenous as well as intratracheally administered GM-CSF directly impacts the bronchoalveolar epithelial stem cell (BASC) niche during infectious lung injury and drives coordinated regeneration of the alveolar epithelium resulting in restoration of barrier function.
 However, the molecular mechanisms and the stem cell niche components involved in this GM-CSF effect are not well defined.